DEA Seizure of Cash at the Airport

 ___ Other:

-Please note that on ____, DEA HQ received the attached claim prior to DEA sending Notices of seizures.
+Please note that on ____, DEA HQ received the attached claim prior to DEA sending any notice of seizure.
 Pursuant to 28 C.F.R.
 Section 8.10(f), the prematurely filed claim shall be deemed filed on the 30th day after the commencement of the administrative forfeiture preceding as defined in 28 C.F.R.
 Section 8.8.

 As a matter of caution, DEA has accepted the attached as a valid, timely filed claim and, therefore, has referred this claim to your office for review and any action you deem warranted.

-Please forward copies of complaints, indictment, and forfeiture orders to: DEA, Asset Forfeiture Section, Drug Enforcement Administration, 8701 Morrissette Drive, Springfield, Virginia 22152, and the local DEA Field Office indicated below.
-All correspondence should be referred to the asset identifier and the case number.
+Please forward copies of complaints, indictments, and forfeiture orders to the DEA, Asset Forfeiture Section, Drug Enforcement Administration, 8701 Morrissette Drive, Springfield, Virginia 22152, and the local DEA Field Office indicated below.
+All correspondence should refer to the asset identifier and the case number.

 These letters often claim that telephone inquiries can be made to the DEA/Headquarters, Asset Forfeiture Section at 202-307-8555.
 The DEA does not list the forfeiture counsel’s phone number in the letter or online.